 Create an Azure Key Vault vault.
 Consider using a separate vault for every Power Platform environment to minimize the threat in case of a breach.
+Consider configuring your key vault to use Azure role-based access control for the Permission model.
 Go to Best practices for using Azure Key Vault for more information.
 For more information about how to create a key vault, go to Quickstart - Create an Azure Key Vault with the Azure portal

 If you haven't done so already, add a secret to your new vault.
 More information: Azure Quickstart - Set and retrieve a secret from Key Vault using Azure portal

 We have recently changed the security role that we use to assert access permissions within Azure Key Vault.
 Previous instructions included assigning the Key Vault Reader role.
 If you have set up your key vault previously with the Key Vault Reader role, make sure that you add the Key Vault Secrets User role to ensure that your users and Dataverse will have sufficient permissions to retrieve the secrets.